 Section 8.
 Employees who are awarded a vacancy may not apply for a new position for four (4) months unless otherwise permitted by the University.
-Employees awarded a position shall serve a probationary period of one hundred twenty (120) days during which they may be returned to their prior or equivalent position at the discretion of the University.
-The University will provide such employees with a sixty (60) day interim evaluation during their said probationary period.
+Employees awarded a position shall serve a probationary period of one hundred twenty (120) days during which they may be returned to their prior or equivalent position at the

+(60) day interim evaluation during their said probationary period.